How To Use The Hipcamp App For Awesome Camping Options

 This year, in 2020, we stayed at a poultry farm in Idaho.
 Our host raises meat chickens for sale and also egg-laying hens.
 Our kids had a chance to learn a bit about poultry farming during our stay!

 As I mentioned already, lodging can be quite expensive for families.
+It's one of the challenges of traveling with kids.
 But what I love about the Hipcamp is that it gives families some more affordable options when it comes to lodging.
 From our recent experiences, we averaged around $35 per night for our camp sites.

 We did end up using our own camping gear.
 But even if you don’t have camping gear or an RV, you can find glamping sites where the host provides accommodations.
 Many of these glamping sites are under $100 per night.